luis2297/WebScraping/README.md

 # WebScraping
 Web scraping in Python.

-Playing with concepts for a school project still so changes may be drastic.
+Playing with concepts for a team school project still so changes may be drastic.

 Target: https://www.metal-archives.com/lists/SE